CARES Act Questions for the Manufacturing, Distribution and Retail Industry

 The loans are primarily intended to be used to pay employee compensation and benefits during the COVID-19 crisis, including salaries, health care costs, paid leave, and state and local taxes.
 For the purposes of determining the PPP loan amounts and to calculate loan forgiveness, businesses can only include amounts for employees whose principal place of residence is inside the United States.
 The loans can also be used for rent payments, utility bills, mortgage interest payments, interest on other debt, and to refinance a SBA EIDL.
 The limitation is to cover costs for the eight-week period after the first disbursement of the loan.
 The lender is to make the first disbursement no later than 10 calendar days from the date of loan approval.
-There is also a limitation on forgiveness, in that only 25% of forgiveness can be for non-payroll items.
+There is also a limitation on forgiveness on a proportionate basis, at least 60% of the loan forgiveness amount must be used for payroll costs and not more than 40% of such amount may be used for non-payroll items.

 11. What are “payroll costs”?